karthikeya1718/Validation-form/README.md

 # Validation-form
-I have made a validation form using HTML,CSS  and JAVA SCRIPT.
+I have made a validation form using HTML, CSS, JAVA SCRIPT.